 I have a wonderful student and the parents are fantastic.
 They are very patient with me and understanding, which I appreciate.
 However the progress of the student is evolving.
 Certain disabilities have been uncovered that the parents didn't really know she had.
 This causing me to re-evaluate my teaching on a weekly basis.
 This poses an interesting question.
 What do you do when you hit a block in the road?
 I think the most important thing you can do is to communicate with the parents of said child.
 Often times, we think of tutors and parents as different entities.
 We don't do that at school though.
 That's why there are conferences.
 Parents and teachers work together to give the child the best educational support possible.
 So why would tutoring be any different?
 I constantly work with the parents of my student.
 When the student is tested, they have a meeting with me.
-When there are things going on with the school, they let me know.
-I also... read more
+When there are things going on with the school,... read more

 What's happening in the world of private tutoring?